ethereum/aleth/doc/private_net_sync.rst

     INFO  04-01 21:01:20 p2p  info   UPnP device not found.
     WARN  04-01 21:01:20 p2p  warn   "_enabled" parameter is false, discovery is disabled

+This means that you're running both nodes on the same listen port.
+Be sure to specify different ports via --listen.